 French and Francophone Studies at Carroll College

 At Carroll College, we want our students to acquire the skills and knowledge necessary to enter the workforce as globally engaged and responsible citizens.
-A bachelor’s degree in French teaches students to become critical thinkers and global citizens by learning about the multitude of cultures that make up the Francophone world.
-French and Francophone Studies students learn to read, write, and think critically about primary source resources pulled from disciplines as varied as history, political science, and literature, and receive extensive training in how to apply these critical thinking skills to oral presentations and to their future careers.
+Our French courses teach students to become critical thinkers and global citizens by learning about the multitude of cultures that make up the Francophone world.
+With French and Francophone studies, students learn to read, write, and think critically about primary source resources pulled from disciplines as varied as history, political science, and literature, and receive extensive training in how to apply these critical thinking skills to oral presentations and to their future careers.

 In French courses at Carroll, students learn how to engage with other cultures, how to communicate in a second language, and how to critically evaluate the world around them from multiple disciplinary perspectives.
 Students learn about the history of differing world cultures, about the current political dynamics in the world, and about the poetics and aesthetics of many different countries and groups.
 This interdisciplinary approach to language learning allows students to enter the workforce with a broad range of skills and understanding to offer potential employers, whether in local, national, or international settings.
 Students have the opportunity to expand their knowledge through supervised independent undergraduate research, or through study abroad.